 Chintala Venkataramana Swamy Temple

-Chintala Venkataramana Swamy Temple, also known as Chintalarayaswamy Temple, is a renowned Hindu Vaishnavite temple in Tadipatri, a town in Anantapur District, Andhra Pradesh.
+The Chintala Venkataramana Swamy Temple, also called Chintalarayaswamy Temple, is a famous Hindu Vaishnavite temple located in Tadipatri, Anantapur District, Andhra Pradesh.

-The temple is devoted to Venkateswara Swamy, a manifestation of Lord Vishnu known as Chintala Venkataramana.
+This temple is home to Venkateswara Swamy, a divine form of Lord Vishnu known as Chintala Venkataramana—where faith, history, and stunning architecture come alive! π

 Brief History:

-Pemmasani Timmanayudu II of the Pemmasani Nayaks, a contemporary of Vira Narasimharaya and Samrat Krishnadevaraya, erected the temple during the rule of the Vijayanagara kingdom in the mid-16th century.
+The temple was built in the mid-16th century by Pemmasani Timmanayudu II, a contemporary of Vira Narasimharaya and Krishnadevaraya, during the glorious era of the Vijayanagara Empire.

-Timmanayudu II built this temple after Lord Vishnu informed him in a dream that a temple should be built for him in Tadipatri.
-This famous temple is on the bank of the Penna River, which runs through the town.
+Timmanayudu II built the temple after Lord Vishnu appeared to him in a dream, asking for a shrine in Tadipatri.
+Today, this iconic temple graces the banks of the scenic Penna River, right in the heart of the town.

-The temple has a Garuda Mandapa built as chariot with rotating granite wheels, which is similar to the one found in the Vithala Temple of Hampi.
+π©π The temple boasts a Garuda Mandapa designed as a chariot with rotating granite wheels, echoing the iconic style of the Vithala Temple in Hampi.

 π Sri Venkateshwara Stotram